mohit11R/Operating-System/README.md

 # Operating-System
-These folder contains books of operating system.
+This folder contains books on the Operating System.